C4E5G3/nixs-main/content/en/millennium.md

 the understanding of the Jews, in order that they can see Jesus' face so to speak, his identity.

 The millennium itself is simply the 1000 generation promise that God made to Israel no less than five times in the Old Testament.
-This fact is partially obscured by the encoding of the the timeframe, and at some point I will explain how timeframes are encoded in the Bible, and how critically important they are.
+This fact is partially obscured by the encoding of the timeframe, and at some point I will explain how timeframes are encoded in the Bible, and how critically important they are.
 Nevertheless, in this instance, the concealement is extremely slight - we don't need to be Nicolas Tesla to see the affinity between 1000 years and 1000 generations.